Precise neural network computation with imprecise analog devices: Experimental results

 \subsection{Handwritten and spoken digit classification}

-Large-scale \textsc{spice} simulations of systems consisting of hundreds of thousands of transistors are employed to assess power consumption, processing speed, and the accuracy of such an analog implementation.

-After simulating measurements and parameterizing the transfer characteristics of the circuits as described previously, software networks were trained on the \mnist dataset of handwritten digits \cite{lecun1998mnist} and the \tidigits dataset of spoken digits \cite{leonard1993tidigits} by means of the \textsc{adam} training method \cite{kingma2014adam}.
-In order to optimize the network for the use of discrete weights in the synaptic circuits dual-copy rounding \cite{stromatias2015robustness,courbariaux2014low} was used (see Methods).
+We evaluate properties of the circuits, such as processing speed, power consumption and accuracy through low-level \textsc{spice} simulations.
+For this purpose we trained small 196-100-50-10 networks on the (downsampled) \textsc{mnist} dataset \cite{lecun1998mnist} and the \textsc{tidigits} dataset of spoken digits \cite{leonard1993tidigits}.
 By evaluating the responses of the simulated circuit on subsets of the respective test sets, its classification accuracy was found to be comparable to the abstract software neural network (see Tab.~\ref{tab:accuracy} for comparison).
-Fig.~\ref{fig:dynamics} shows how inputs are processed by a small example circuit implementing a $196-50-10$ network, containing around 10k synapses and over 100k transistors.
+Fig.~\ref{fig:dynamics} shows how inputs are processed by a small example circuit implementing a 196-50-10 network, containing around 10k synapses and over 100k transistors.
 Starting with the presentation of an input pattern in the top layer, where currents are proportional to input stimulus intensity, the higher layers react almost instantaneously and provide the correct classification, i.e. the index of the maximally active output unit, within a few microseconds.
 After a switch of input patterns, the signals quickly propagate through the network and the outputs of different nodes converge to their asymptotic values.
 The time it takes the circuit to converge to its final output defines the `time to output', constraining the maximum frequency at which input patterns can be presented and evaluated correctly.
-Measured convergence times are summarized in Fig.~\ref{fig:performance} for different patterns from the \mnist test set, and are found to be in the range of microseconds for a trained $196-100-50-10$ network, containing over 25k synapses and around 280k transistors.
-Note that observed timescale is not fixed as the network can be run faster or slower by changing the input current, while the average energy dissipated per operation remains roughly constant.
+Measured convergence times are summarized in Fig.~\ref{fig:performance} for different patterns from the \textsc{mnist} test set, and are found to be in the range of microseconds for a trained 196-100-50-10 network, containing over 25k synapses and around 280k transistors.
+Note that the observed timescale is not fixed, as the network can be run faster or slower by changing the input current, while the average energy dissipated per operation remains roughly constant (fig.~\ref{fig:performance}b).